[Note: Any changes from the copy handed out

 (b).
 Class discussion: You are expected to take

-an active part in discussions – and, by extension, to take responsibility
+an active part in discussions – and, by extension, to take

-for your own learning.
-If you are
+responsibility for your own learning.

-participate, and this will be reflected in your grade.
+opportunity to participate, and this will be reflected in your grade.

 (c).
-The reporting topics assignment (story critique, Web
+The reporting topics assignment (story critique, Web resources and Investigative Reporter’s Handbook

-Handbook chapter outline): Each
+chapter outline): Each

-a chapter or part of a chapter from The
+organized around the theme of a chapter or part of a chapter from The Investigative Reporter’s Handbook.
+This assignment is designed to get you

-assignment is designed to get you into the habit of looking for useful
+into the habit of looking for useful information sources, public records and

-and to help you become a close reader of in-depth reporting projects that use
+data in the course of your reporting and to help you become a close reader of

 Your

-information about several Web sites related to the theme of the chapter, and a
+websites related to the theme of the chapter, and a synopsis of a news story connected

-You will get up to 15
+You will get 10 to

-minutes for your presentation.
-The
+15 minutes for your presentation.

-students will be assigned their chapters and presentation dates.
-Presentations will begin (one or two per
+12), and students will be assigned their chapters and presentation

 At least 24 hours

-complete citation for the story.
-Follow
+and a complete citation for the story.

-for submitting these links so I can paste them into the class Web page you
+so that I can be paste them into the Web page

-will use for your presentation.
+we will use for your presentation.

 2).
 In-class exam on databases (Access).

-This open-book test in Session 12 (Oct.
-12)
+This open-book test in Session 11 (Monday, Oct.

-will count for 20 percent of your course grade.
+15) will count for 20 percent of your course grade.

 3).
 In-class exam on spreadsheets (Excel).

-of your course grade.
+percent of your course grade.

 4).
 Data acquisition project: This will count for 25 percent of your